quasarframework/quasar/docs/src/pages/quasar-cli-webpack/quasar-config-file.md

 ---
-title: Configuring quasar.config.js
+title: Configuring quasar.config file
 desc: (@quasar/app-webpack) Where, how and what you can configure in a Quasar app.
 ---
 Quasar makes use of some awesome development tools under its hood, like [Webpack](https://webpack.js.org/).
 One of the great things about Quasar is its handling of most of the complex configuration needed by the underlying tools for you.
 As a result, you don't even need to know Webpack or any of the other development tools in order to use Quasar.

-So what can you configure through `/quasar.config.js`?
+So what can you configure through the `/quasar.config` file?

 * Quasar components, directives and plugins that you'll be using in your website/app
 * Default [Quasar Language Pack](/options/quasar-language-packs)